csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

     - He will also be the partner liaison (As the leader)
 2. Will Zhao - Backend Developer, Quality Assurance Tester
    - He will serve as a backend developer and will primarily be responsible for refining and organizing the code and streamlining the workflow for the entire project.
 (He likes to organize stuff)
-   - He will ensure that the implemented feature works as intended and meets the specified requirments.
+   - He will ensure that the implemented feature works as intended and meets the specified requirements.
 3. Arthur Li - Frontend Developer, Quality Assurance Tester
    - He will be responsible for the frontend development of the project, especially the ones related to the Slack's API (Has prior experience in frontend development in CSC309)
    - He will main decide on how the frontend will look like and how it will interact with the backend in the project